 Most teenagers need to be at school early in the morning, which means for nine months of the year, they’re not able to sleep in a way that suits them biologically, says Carr.
 “When they hit puberty, teenagers experience a shift in their circadian rhythm,” she explains.
 “The hormones that help teenagers fall asleep kick in later in the evening and the hormones that help them wake up kick in later in the morning.”
 Summer can be a time to let teenagers enjoy their natural sleep cycle.
 “If their schedule allows it, I don’t see any real harm in letting them sleep in longer over the summer,” says Carr.

 2. Set up your teenager for sleep success any time of year.

-Carr recommends parents still stick with guidelines that encourage healthy habits when it comes to sleep and teens, like no technology after bedtime.
+Carr recommends parents still stick with guidelines that encourage healthy sleep habits, like no technology after bedtime.
 “We know that teenagers who go to sleep with a phone or any device near their bed get about 45 minutes less sleep a night,” says Carr, who’s also founder of Off to Dreamland.
 By the way, that’s also the case for adults.

 3. Get back to a school schedule a couple of weeks early.

-Especially if your teenager has gotten into the habit of staying up late and sleeping in over the summer, be proactive about moving his sleep clock back well before the first day, recommends Carr.
+Especially if your teenager has gotten into the habit of staying up late and sleeping in over the summer, be proactive about adjusting back to school sleep well before the first day, recommends Carr.
 “I recommend getting back into a reasonable schedule about two weeks before school starts, so it’s not a shock to the system.”